MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementManagedDeviceConfigurationState.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphDeviceConfigurationState>: Device Configuration State for a given device.
+BODYPARAMETER <IMicrosoftGraphDeviceConfigurationState1>: Device Configuration State for a given device.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[DisplayName <String>]`: The name of the policy for this policyBase